vcolavin/vplate/README.md

 # vplate
 CSS styles I find myself using often.
-Mobile-first and responsive.
+Mobile-first, responsive, namespaced, hopefully minimal.

 Even if I don't use this actual code for new projects, it's certainly a useful reference.

-index.html includes examples of all styles defined in vplate.css
+index.html includes examples of all styles defined in vplate.css.

 Includes:
 - a sticky footer that works